 If the network has a SOCKS proxy server to limit access to your Citrix servers, you must enter the proxy server information here to handle connections between clients and the server.
-You can configure a default SOCKS proxy for all connections here, or you can configure a SOCKS proxy for a specific client connection under the specific connection properties (see Citrix ICA Client | Network Connection).
+You can configure a default SOCKS proxy for all connections here, or you can configure a SOCKS proxy for a specific client connection under the specific connection properties (see Creating a New Connection|Citrix ICA Client|Network Connection).